Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-03.md

 Storing your code in functions is a best practice.
 The tutorial code does an okay job but doesn't go far enough, you can improve on this!

 - Define an initialization function and move all of the initialization code here.
-- You'll need to call your initialization function to intialize the game.
+- You'll need to call your initialization function to initialize the game.

 ### Challenge 4 - Define new functions